 The Public Works Department provides an ongoing street maintenance program with surface repairs the include: crack-seal, micro-surfacing, cape-seal, overlay, and reconstruction.
 Street repairs require dry, warm weather conditions.
 During spring, summer and early fall, many miles of streets are repaired, with pothole repairs conducted year round.
 To prioritize repair locations, the City uses a pavement management system.

-The pavement of all street segments is rated every 2-3 years and given a numerical rating between 0 (worst possible condition) and 100 (recently paved street), called Pavement Condition Index (PCI).
-Based on the available funds for surface treatments, PCI, traffic volume, other project conflicts, etc, a list of streets is prioritized for surface repairs.
+The pavement of all street segments is rated every 2-3 years and given a rating between 0 (worst condition) and 100 (recently paved) on a Pavement Condition Index (PCI).
+Based on available funds, PCI, traffic volume, other project conflicts, a list of streets is prioritized for surface repairs.
 Surface treatments help prolong the life of the street, reduce major repairs in the future, create safe streets, and minimize the inconvenience to drivers.

-If you have any questions regarding repairs to your street or about our street maintenance program, please submit a service request form through Ask Stockton for Street Maintenance, or, call the Municipal Service Center.
+If you have any questions regarding repairs to your street or about our street maintenance program, please submit a service request form through Ask Stockton for Street Maintenance, or call the Municipal Service Center.

-The 2011 Street Cape-Seal Project No. 10-18 will divert a total of 1,022 waste tires from California landfills.
+The two projects will divert a total of 8,992 waste tires from California landfills.

-This City of Stockton web page last reviewed on --- 8/27/2012
+This City of Stockton web page last reviewed on --- 3/15/2016